Qualifications and Training

 You don’t need any specific qualifications to start work for us as a Support Worker, but there are several training options available that will help you progress in your career in social care.

-For new recruits, we use the Government approved Adult Care Apprenticeships to ensure that you get trained up and qualified, while you work as a Support Worker at the same rate of pay as your colleagues.
+For new recruits, we use the Government-approved Adult Care Apprenticeships to ensure you get trained up and qualified, while you work as a Support Worker at the same rate of pay as your colleagues.
 It’s a great way of getting on-the-job training while being paid too.

-Find out more about all of the options available to someone wanting to start a new career in support work, or build on their existing training to further develop their social care career…
+Find out more about all of the options available if you want to start a new career in support work, or build on your existing training to further develop your social care career…